sergiofasilva/object-state-history/README.md

 const currentState = objHistory.value // { b: 5 }

-// Get a specific state of the object by index
-// Assumes index -1, if no argument is passed, which corresponds to the last item. const stateAtIndex = objHistory.at(0) // { a: 1, b: 2 }
+// Get a specific state of the object by index const stateAtIndex = objHistory.at(0) // { a: 1, b: 2 }

 // Get a list of all states and the changes of the object const stateList = objHistory.list()
 ```

-&nbsp;

----

 &nbsp;